knamdev-git/knamdev-git/README.md

-- 👋 Hi, I’m @knamdev-git
+- 👋 Hi, I’m Kanha Namdev.
-- 👀 I’m interested in Software development
+- 👀 I’m interested in Software developer.
-- 🌱 I’m currently learning JAVA, Python
+- 🌱 I’m currently learning and exploring as Btech candidate.
 - 📫 How to reach me :-
   Linkedin:- https://www.linkedin.com/in/kanha-namdev-b18aab257